ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 ##### Resetting Replication

 This is how replication information is reset.
-Replication must be stopepd before this is done:
+Replication must be stopped before this is done:

 ```
 ALTER REPLICATION replication_name RESET;